 To sign up for Chester County’s electronic notification system for emergency information go to http://www.readychesco.org.

-The project fact sheet for the Sunoco Logistics Mariner East 2 Project can be found here: Mariner East Fact Sheet.
 Additional information including maps can be found at the Chester County Pipeline Information Center on the Chester County Planning Commission website: Chester County Pipeline Information Center.
 All Sunoco pipeline related questions or concerns should be directed to the Sunoco Logistics website, hotline, or community relations POC, Ivana Wolfe:

 The Red Cross is seeking local volunteers to help during disasters.For more information on specific volunteer opportunities available near you, please visit www.redcross.org or call 215-299-4000.